MrJPGames/WayFarerPlus/README.md

 # WayFarer+
-A Chrome extension to add more functionality to NianticLab's Wayfarer
+A Chromium extension to add more functionality to NianticLab's Wayfarer

 Changelog
 ---